hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 {{< callout >}}

-- _(Required) NixOS Module_: enables critical components needed to run Hyprland properly
+- _**(Required)** NixOS Module_: enables critical components needed to run Hyprland properly
-- _(Optional) Home-manager module_: lets you declaratively configure Hyprland
+- _(Optional) Home-manager module_: lets you configure Hyprland declaratively through home-manager.
+  - _This module configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
+This is handled by the NixOS module once you enable it._

   {{< /callout >}}

 ## Installation